About

 Current projects:

-• Alba’s Ring – A short story currently under consideration at The Paris Review, exploring cyclical time and human connection.
+• Alba’s Ring – A short story currently under consideration at The Paris Review, exploring cyclical time and human connection; one of several standalone works forming an evolving thematic cycle on memory, belonging, and impermanence.

-• Finnegans Wake: A Cycle of Epiphany – A literary analysis that challenges the common interpretation of Joyce’s work as a dream-state, proposing instead that it functions as an eternal revelation loop.
+• Finnegans Wake: A Cycle of Epiphany – A literary analysis proposing that Joyce’s text functions not as a dream-state, but as a continuous revelation loop.

 To quote one of Boula’s favorite shows: "We're all stories in the end.
 Just make it a good one, eh?" — Doctor Who